 - Flaky sea salt-Flaky sea salt brings out the flavor of all the chocolate.
 It also balances out the sweetness.
 It’s optional but highly, highly recommended!

-Below are instructions for making these cookies.
+Below are instructions for making the best mini egg cookies.
 Please see the recipe card for the full list of ingredients and their measurements.

 STEP ONE: Combine the dry ingredients.
 Whisk the flour, cocoa, baking soda, salt and cinnamon.